microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/session-delivery-resources/demos/demo_2_getting_started_with_Prompty.md

 # Getting Started with Prompty

-I can liken Prompty to the AI Studio playground.
+I can liken Prompty to the AI Foundry portal playground.
 Prompty is an asset class format for LLMs that provides observability, understandability and portability for developers.
 It puts prompts at the centre of your development accelerating prompt engineering and prompt source management.

 To get started with Prompty, first, install the Prompty extension in the Visual Studio Code Marketplace.